-The following table provides details on Aimia's compensation governance for senior Management.
+The following table provides details on Aimia's compensation governance for the NEOs.

-What we do What we don't do / We have a Clawback Policy for the recoupment of incentive compensation in certain situations X We don't allow hedging of Aimia Shares and share-based incentives \ Our Compensation Committee is 100% independent and retains an independent advisor X We don't provide excessive perquisites, severance or supplemental retirement benefits ~ We use a size and industry appropriate peer group to benchmark compensation V We provide our Shareholders with an annual advisory vote on our compensation and received 91.24% support for our say-on-pay resolution in 2020 ~ We have executive Share ownership requirements, with "hold until met" requirements ~ We provide a double trigger accelerated vesting on change in control for all specified executives and provide for a maximum severance of twenty-four (24) months in all cases
+What we do What we don't do V We have a Clawback Policy for the recoupment of incentive compensation in certain situations.
+X We don't allow hedging of Aimia Shares and share-based incentives. ~ The GHRC is 100% independent and retains an independent advisor.
+X We don't provide excessive perquisites, severance or supplemental retirement benefits. \ We use a size and industry appropriate peer group to benchmark compensation. \ We provide our Shareholders with an annual advisory vote on our compensation and received 86.10% support for our say-on-pay resolution in 2021. \ We have executive Share ownership requirements, with "hold until met" requirements. \ We provide a double trigger accelerated vesting on change in control for all specified executives and provide for a maximum severance of twenty-four (24) months in all cases.